sagarpandya1999/Django-REST-API/README.md

 * Customizable all the way down - just use regular function-based views if you don't need the more powerful features.

+* It makes easy to add powerful feature using class based view.

 * Extensive documentation, and great community support.

-* Used and trusted by internationally recognised companies including Mozilla, Red Hat, Heroku, and Eventbrite.